-(j) A lawyer, whether practicing as a sole practioner, in a partnership, or through an entity authorized pursuant to C.R.C.P.
-265 shall maintain in a current status and retain for a period of seven years after the event that they record:

-(1) Appropriate receipt and disbursement records of all deposits in and withdrawals from all trust accounts and any other bank account that concerns the lawyer's practice of law, specifically identifying the date, payor and description of each item deposited as well as the date, payee, and purpose of each disbursement.
-All trust account monies intended for deposit shall be deposited intact without deductions or "cash out" from the deposit and the duplicate deposit slip that evidences the deposit must be sufficiently detailed to identify each item deposited; (2) An appropriate record-keeping system identifying each separate person or entity for whom the lawyer holds money or property in trust, for all trust accounts, showing the payor of all funds deposited in such accounts, the names and addresses of all persons for whom the funds are or were held, the amount of such funds, the description and amounts of charges or withdrawals from such accounts, and the names of all persons to whom any such funds were disbursed;

-(3) Copies of all retainer and compensation agreements with clients (including written communications setting forth the basis or rate for the fees charged by the lawyer as required by Rule 1.5(b);

-(4) Copies of all statements to clients showing the disbursement of funds to them or on their behalf;

-(5) Copies of all bills issued to clients;

-(6) Copies of all records showing payments to any persons, not in the lawyer's regular employ, for services rendered or performed;

-(7) All bank statements and photo static copies or electronic copies of all canceled checks; and,

-(8) Copies of those portions of each client's case file reasonably necessary for a complete understanding of the financial transactions pertaining thereto.

-(k) The financial books and other records required by this Rule shall be maintained in accordance with one or more of the following recognized accounting methods: the accrual method; the cash basis method; and the income tax method.
-All such accounting methods shall be consistently applied.
+- C.R.C.P.
+265, shall maintain in a current status and retain for a period of seven years after the event that they record: - (1) Appropriate receipt and disbursement records of all deposits in and withdrawals from all trust accounts and any other bank account that concerns the lawyer's practice of law, specifically identifying the date, payor and description of each item deposited as well as the date, payee, and purpose of each disbursement.
+All trust account monies intended for deposit shall be deposited intact without deductions or "cash out" from the deposit and the duplicate deposit slip that evidences the deposit must be sufficiently detailed to identify each item deposited; - (2) An appropriate record-keeping system identifying each separate person or entity for whom the lawyer holds money or property in trust, for all trust accounts, showing the payor of all funds deposited in such accounts, the names and addresses of all persons for whom the funds are or were held, the amount of such funds, the description and amounts of charges or withdrawals from such accounts, and the names of all persons to whom any such funds were disbursed; - (3) Copies of all retainer and compensation agreements with clients (including written communications setting forth the basis or rate for the fees charged by the lawyer as required by Rule 1.5(b); - (4) Copies of all statements to clients showing the disbursement of funds to them or on their behalf; - (5) Copies of all bills issued to clients; - (6) Copies of all records showing payments to any persons, not in the lawyer's regular employ, for services rendered or performed; - (7) All bank statements and photo static copies or electronic copies of all canceled checks; and, - (8) Copies of those portions of each client's case file reasonably necessary for a complete understanding of the financial transactions pertaining thereto. - (k) The financial books and other records required by this Rule shall be maintained in accordance with one or more of the following recognized accounting methods: the accrual method, the basis method, and the method. cash income tax All accounting methods shall be consistently applied.
 Bookkeeping records may be maintained by computer provided they otherwise comply with this Rule and provided further that printed copies can be made on demand in accordance with this Rule.
 They shall be located at the principal Colorado office of each lawyer, partnership, professional corporation, or limited liability corporation.

-(1) Dissolutions.
-Upon the dissolution of any partnership of lawyers or of any professional corporation or limited liability corporation, the former partners or shareholders shall make appropriate arrangements for the maintenance by one of them or by a successor firm of the records specified in subsection (j) of this Rule.

-(m) Availability Of Records.
+- (1) Dissolutions.
+Upon the dissolution of any partnership of lawyers or of any professional corporation or limited liability corporation, the former partners or shareholders shall make appropriate arrangements for the maintenance by one of them or by a successor firm of the records specified in subsection (j) of this Rule. - (m) Availability Of Records.
 Any of the records required to be kept by this Rule shall be produced in response to a subpoena duces tecum issued by the Regulation Counsel in connection with proceedings pursuant to C.R.C.P.
 251. When so produced, all such records shall remain confidential except for the purposes of the particular proceeding and their contents shall not be disclosed by anyone in such a way as to violate the attorney-client privilege of the lawyer's client.